 As most of us know, Blue Lagoon is not for all the pockets plus it can be very crowded with tourists.
 Luckily, Iceland is full of great spots that can be a cheap alternative to Blue Lagoon.

 Have you ever heard about the Hot River?
 Its real name is Reykjadalur hot spring thermal river, but Hot River is definitely easier to remember for non-locals.
-This Hot Spring Thermal River is located in Reykjadalur Valley, a beautiful area near the town of Hveragerði, in Southwest Iceland.
+This Hot Spring Thermal River is located in Reykjadalur Valley in Iceland South Coast, a beautiful area near the town of Hveragerði, in Southwest Iceland.
 This is a highly active geothermal area filled with hot springs, mud pools, and the mentioned hot river.

 The access to the Reykjadalur hot spring thermal river is totally free and it does not see the crowds of the Blue Lagoon, especially if you arrive early in the morning.
 It is reached through a 3km hike (one way) that starts in the parking lot of a restaurant named Dalakaffi.